 Census data from the earlier period of slavery—information gathered in the 1860 Federal Census Slave Schedule– further suggests that 16 enslaved people lived and worked at Blandwood.
 This number includes a 105-year-old female who was manumitted or released from enslavement.
 Others included seven females of the ages 60, 25, 25, 15, 4, 3, and one year old, and nine males of the ages 60, 50, 40, 38, 32, 20, 14, 10, and 3 years old.
 This population could be organized through direct communication between white members of the Morehead family and a hierarchy among the enslaved workers.

 If England’s nineteenth-century country estates can be held as a model, domestic servants could operate within an established hierarchy of workers with well-defined female and male roles.
 Female servants were headed by the Housekeeper.
 This role demanded managerial duties and well-developed skills to maintain a large household.
-Other roles included the important position of Cook, Nanny, Housemaid, Laundry Maid, and Scullery Maid (that is, the person who washed dishes).
+Other roles included the important position of Cook, Nanny, Housemaid, Laundry Maid, and Scullery Maid, responsible for washing dishes and other house chores).

 Male servants also had clearly defined roles, headed by the Estate Steward, a position that included management of the house and grounds, care of animals, supervision of the house in the absence of the occupants, and coordination of provisions for the operation of the household.
-Other roles for men included Butler, Footman, Coachman, Groom. and Gardener.
+Other roles for males included Butler, Footman, Coachman, Groom, and Gardener.

 Diary entries by Robert Lindsay “Eugene” Morehead affirm these female and male roles were held by Hannah and Tinnan during the post-emancipation period.
 On January 1, 1871, Eugene remarked “Hannah gave me a good New Years dinner of Opossum – chicken & fresh meat which I enjoyed all alone.”
 In September 16th 1870, Eugene wrote “…sent ‘Tinon’ [to Thomasville] for Horse.”
 Might these brief passages help provide a glimpse into how enslaved people were part of the fabric of this important and influential North Carolina home?